cwi-dis/cwipc/readme.md

 Version numbers for the release no longer need to be updated manually, they are generated from the git tag name.

 After making all these changes push to github.
-Ensure the CI/CD build passes.
+Ensure the CI/CD build passes (easiest is by running `./scripts/nightly.sh` which does a nightly build).
 This build will take a looooong time, most likely, because the `vcpkg` dependencies have been updated and the Windows runner will have to rebuild the world.

-Now do a nightly build, using `scripts/nightly.sh`.

 After that tag all submodules and the main module with *v_X_._Y_._Z_*.

+If one of the next steps fails just fix the issue and do another micro-release.
+Has happened to me every single release, I think:-)

 Push the tag to github, this will build the release.